VikasSaxena2204/QuickConvo-Server/README.md

 Quick Convo is a full-stack application using MERN technologies to facilitate instant messaging and user conversations.
 It features real-time chat functionality, a user-friendly interface, and secure backend services to ensure smooth communication.

 ## Deployment
-Backend is running on: https://quick-convo-server.vercel.app/
+The backend is running on: https://quick-convo-server.vercel.app/
 </br>
 Frontend is running on: https://quick-convo.vercel.app/